 Planning a Project

-Many funders are now asking you to do this as part of their application process, but even if they don’t you should do this a routine activity.
+Many funders are now asking you to do this as part of their application process, but even if they don’t, you should do this as a routine activity.
 The University also expects this to happen as per the Edinburgh Napier University Research Data Policy.

 - Check funder requirements